AnaMelisaGo/kids-first-healthy-cooking/README.md

 </p>
 <br/>

 When I talked to my mentor, he advised me it’s better to come up with an original idea, but the history project is a good one too.
-My mind was enlightened, so I changed the idea to a __Health guide for kids__ webpage but then, it’s a very difficult one because it has a lot of content, it takes a lot of searching, including the first idea, that could consume all the time I have, rather than spending it in coding.
-I even designed a logo for it.
+My mind was enlightened, so I changed the idea to a __Health guide for kids__ webpage.
+But then, these two ideas are very difficult ones because it has a lot of content, it could take a lot of searching, that can consume all the time I have, which I could spend it in coding instead.
+I even designed a logo for it but I didn't use it.

 <p align="center">
 <img src="assets/images/first-logo.png" alt="My first logo for the project" height="300">